I'm kind of a nerd.

-In elementary school, I watched an interview with a young scholar who, while accompanying his archaeologist parents on digs as a child, was becoming a leading expert on Maya writing.
-The idea of deciphering this beautiful script was fascinating, and I wanted to do the same.
+While still in elementary school, I watched an interview with a young scholar who, as a child accompanying his archaeologist parents on digs, began deciphering Maya glyphs.
+He went on to be a leading expert in Maya writing.
+I wanted to do the same.

-Years later, as a student at Brown University concentrating in anthropology and archaeology, I stood in the house of that very scholar, along with dozens of archaeologists and graduate students.
-While I didn't become a Maya epigrapher, I am forever grateful for what my education taught me: how to pursue curiosity seriously, and how to look for patterns beneath the surface.
+As an undergraduate, I stood in that same Maya scholar's house as an anthropology student, surrounded by archaeologists and graduate students.
+While I didn't become a Maya epigrapher, I am grateful for what my education taught me: how to pursue curiosity seriously and how to look for patterns beneath the surface.

-I live in New Jersey with my husband, two daughters, and dog.
-Outside of coaching, I paint murals and am teaching myself to play the mountain dulcimer.
-I serve on the board of a local community theater where I also act, direct, and do scenic design.
+I live in New Jersey with my husband, daughters, and dog.
+I paint murals, am teaching myself to play the mountain dulcimer, and serve on the board of a local community theater, where I also act, direct, and do scenic design.
+I also belong to a women's group that researches, writes, and presents papers for fun.

 Bachelor's degree from Brown University, with a double concentration in Anthropology and Old World Art and Archaeology